Buying and Selling FAQs in Maine

 If you live in a participating city or town, you can renew online using Maine's Rapid Renewal service.
 You have to pay by either credit card or electronic check.
 You will be asked to type in your old registration number, insurance card information and vehicle mileage.

-Once you're done, you can print out a temporary registration that is good for seven days―and until your new stickers arrive in the mail.
+Once you're done, you can print out a temporary registration that is good for 10 days―and until your new stickers arrive in the mail.

 - CPB 3299